R3D4CTED/gambleBot/README.md

 pip install discord.py
 pip install pybooru
 pip install bs4
+pip install pymongo
 ```
+Make sure you have MongoDB server running on port 27017 and check whether it is accessible before you launch the bot.

 Open up testingBot.py in a text editor and enter the bot access token in the place specified at the end of the file.
-More details on how to do that over at [Discord developer portal](https://discord.com/developers/docs/intro).
+More details on how to get one at [Discord developer portal](https://discord.com/developers/docs/intro).

 After this, you're ready to run it!
 You can also set bot prefix by changing the value of the variable at the beginning of the script.